-- Yield on Trading Assets: JPMorgan's trading yield has been around 5% in recent years, after recovering from lows of 1.4% in 2008 at the peak of the global economic crisis to 6.1% in 2013.
-While we estimate yield figures to remain relatively steady at this level going forward, should the division perform worse than expected in coming years, the yield could decrease to below 4% over the Trefis forecast period.
+- Yield on FICC Trading Securities: JPMorgan's FICC trading yield recovered from lows of 0.5% in 2008 at the peak of the global economic crisis to 6.1% in 2013.
+While we estimate yield figures to increase slightly going forward, should the division perform worse than expected in coming years, the yield could decrease to below 4% over the Trefis forecast period.
 If that were to occur there would a downside of nearly 6% to the Trefis price estimate.

 - Investment Banking Operating Margins: JPMorgan's investment banking business normally reports margins in the range of 36%-38%.
 We forecast an improvement in margins to around 40% in the years to come.
 However, if these margins do not grow at the rate we currently forecast, and remain around 36% over our forecast period then there would be a downside of about 5% to the current price estimate.

 JPMorgan Chase is a diversified financial services institution with operations spread cross the world.
 The largest bank in the U.S. in terms of total assets, JPMorgan is a leader in providing credit & debit cards and mortgages as well as investment banking, wealth management and sales & trading services.
-Through its various business segments, JPMorgan serves millions of consumers in the U.S. and many of the world’s most prominent corporate, institutional and government clients across the globe.
+Through its various business segments, JPMorgan serves millions of customers in the U.S. and many of the world’s most prominent corporate, institutional and government clients across the globe.

 Diversified business model driving sustained growth